Kaavalan: Development

 The film was initially referred to as Kaavalkaaran, which literally means "bodyguard" in Tamil.
 After rumours of the title being changed to Kaaval Kaadhal, the film was officially confirmed to be titled Kaavalan in August 2010.
 The reason for the name confusion and its eventual permanent change was due to complications in obtaining the rights to the title of Kaavalkaaran from M. G. Ramachandran's producers.
 They refused to sell the title to Vijay, leading to the rechristening of the title to Kaavalan.

 Casting

 With the announcement of the remake, Siddique had finalised Vijay to play the lead role, reminiscent of their previous venture Friends (2001), which was also a remake of Siddique's own Malayalam film.
 Asin was signed up to pair with Vijay for the third time after their previous pairings in Sivakasi (2005) and Pokkiri (2007), also giving Asin a comeback in Tamil cinema after her last appearance in Dasavathaaram (2008).
-This also marks Vijay’s comeback to romance genre after Sachein.
-Vadivelu, Rajkiran, and Roja Selvamani were also signed up as supporting characters.
+This also marks Vijay's comeback to romance genre after Sachein (2005).